joshua-lossner/coherenceism.info/README.md

 npm test
 ```

+MDX pages can be placed anywhere under `app/` using the `.mdx` extension.
+See `app/hello.mdx` for a simple example.

 The journal section lives under `/app/journal`.
 For now it contains mocked entries and a placeholder layout.
 Individual entries are served via `/journal/[slug]`.

 Content from `coherenceism.content` will eventually be injected via a CMS pipeline in `/cms`.